At face value, a statistics PhD seems like a sound career investment, the ticket to higher paying jobs and career growth.

 To help answer the question, “Is a PhD worth it?” we took a closer look at salaries for data scientists and statistics PhDs, as well as some of the pros and cons of pursuing a PhD for your data science career.

 It’s probably not all that surprising that a PhD can increase your earnings, often by 2X or 3X.
 That’s really across the board, in all industries.
-For example, according to the Bureau of Labor Statistics, median weekly pay for a PhD ($1,885) was 45% higher than bachelor’s ($1,305) in 2020.
+For example, according to the Bureau of Labor Statistics, median weekly pay for a PhD (1,305) in 2020.

 A big reason why starting salaries are so good for statistics PhDs is that your knowledge will be much more specialized.